FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial.md

 # NUIX-Studio Setup and Tutorial

-## Firstly, you can [download](https://github.com/FedorIvachev/NUIX-Studio-APP) NUIX-Studio APK demo file to test it.
-Then, it is strongly suggested to download the NUIX-Studio unitypackage and import it inside your project.
-Inside the build settings, make sure that all the four environments are in the Scenes in Build list.
-Press build and run and put on your Quest.
+## You can [download](https://github.com/VRSimulator/NUIX-Studio-APP) NUIX-Studio APK demo file to test it.

 ### 1. Currently, there are four different environments to choose from.
 To select the environment just click on the button.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-Pictures/NUIX-Tutorial-1.png)